Skate hardware isn’t the most interesting topic.

 - More torque

-If you’re someone who somehow always strips hardware, then go for socket bolts.
+If you’re someone who somehow continuously strips hardware, then go for socket bolts.

 Buttons vs Pan Heads